 An intravitreal injection is the term used to describe an injection of medication into the vitreous, which is the clear jelly inside the eye.
 An injection may be performed as a one-time treatment or may need to be repeated over the course of a few months or, in some cases even years.
-The response to any of the injected drugs will vary according to the patient.
+The response of the patient to any of the injected drugs will vary accordingly.
 Some patients may benefit from the injection of more than one drug (Combination Treatment).

-There are several different medications used to treat the above and your retinal surgeon, Prof Stanga, will discuss the specific treatment plan with you based on your particular condition and progression.
-Without treatment, your vision may continue to get worse and progress to a point where treatment may no longer help.
+There are several different medications used to treat the above and Prof Stanga will discuss the specific treatment plan with you based on your particular condition and progression.
+Your vision may continue to get worse, without treatment, and progress to a point where treatment may no longer help.

 Anti-VEGF Intravitreal Injections – EYLEA® and Avastin®

 Eyelea® (Aflibercept) and Avastin® (Bevacizumab) are both anti-vascular endothelial growth factor (anti-VEGF) treatments which work by blocking a chemical called vascular endothelial growth factor (VEGF).
 VEGF encourages the growth of abnormal blood vessels as well as vascular leakage.
-This chemical is produced in excess in some eye diseases, such as age-related macular degeneration (AMD), Diabetic Retinopathy and Retinal Vein Occlusion (RVO).
+Some eye diseases cause excesses of this chemical.
+Examples include age-related macular degeneration (AMD), Diabetic Retinopathy and Retinal Vein Occlusion (RVO).
 Both injected drugs, EYLEA® and Avastin® block VEGF by trapping it between its molecular arms.

 Ophthalmologists have been using Avastin® “off-label” since 2006 to treat AMD and similar conditions because research indicates that VEGF is one of the causes for the growth of the abnormal vessels that cause these conditions.
 Most patients who receive treatments have decreased retinal swelling and more normal-appearing macula, which often means improved vision.
-Avastin® also treats macular oedema in diabetic patients.
+Avastin® is also used to treat macular oedema in diabetic patients.

 The Royal College of Ophthalmologists (UK) has campaigned since 2012 for the use of Avastin in treatment for wet AMD.
 The use of Avastin as an effective treatment and with positive cost benefits was supported by the National Institute for Health and Care Excellence (NICE) guidance published in January 2018.